 The map to the right illustrates some cost differentials between propane and regular gasoline on a per-gallon basis, based on differentials between propane prices and gasoline prices for each state (versus the regional averages illustrated in Table 8).
 In this map, negative numbers represent costs for propane lower than costs for gasoline, and positive numbers represent propane prices higher than gasoline.
 States not highlighted with a color did not have any propane data points in the current report.
-Most all of the states had favorable propane prices (per gallon) relative to gasoline.
-The most favorable prices were found in the Central Atlantic region, as well as some states in the Midwest, Gulf Coast, and Lower Atlantic regions.
+The majority of states with pricing information had favorable propane prices (per gallon) relative to gasoline.
+The most favorable prices were found in the Central Atlantic region, as well as in the Lower Atlantic, Midwest, and Gulf Coast regions.